ankitrajxd/myapp-config/readme.md

         kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
         ```

-4. **Install Argo CD Rollouts:**
+4. **Install Argo Rollouts:**
-    - To install Argo CD Rollouts, follow the steps provided in the official documentation.
+    - To install Argo Rollouts, [follow](https://argoproj.github.io/argo-rollouts/installation/) the steps provided in the official documentation.

 5. **Creating a Simple Web App and Docker Image:**
     - Create a simple web app using HTML, mentioning a "hello world" and a release number to track which version is currently showing to users.

     - Create a Dockerfile to create a Docker image out of it and push it to Docker Hub. (dockerfile Provided in this repository)

+        - To Create a dockerimage from docker file use
+            ```
+            docker build -t myapp:1.0 .
+            ```
+        - To push a dockerimage to docker registry
+            ```
+            docker push myapp:1.0
+            ```

+>  **Note:**  Before pushing the image to docker registry, you need to create a repository on dockerhub and tag the image with same respository name.

 6. **Deploy with Argo CD:**
     - Create a YAML file for the web application to deploy in the Kubernetes cluster using Argo CD.
 Instead of using traditional deployment file, we are going to use argocd rollout crd which allow us to define custom rollout strategy for our application.
 (To use argo crd, change the `apiVersion: argoproj.io/v1alpha1` and `kind: Rollout`)